HN Maintenance Engineering Bundle (Pearson)

 U18 Maintenance Engineering

-This unit introduces learners to the importance of equipment maintenance programmes, the benefits that well-maintained equipment brings to an organisation and the risk factors it faces if maintenance programmes and processes are not considered or implemented.
+This unit introduces students to the importance of equipment maintenance programmes, the benefits that well-maintained equipment brings to an organisation and the risk factors it faces if maintenance programmes and processes are not considered or implemented.

-On successful completion of this unit, learners will be able to explain the importance of compliance with statutory regulations associated with asset maintenance, illustrate maintenance techniques adopted by the industry, work safely whilst performing maintenance tasks in an industrial environment and identify inspection and maintenance techniques.
+On successful completion of this unit, students will be able to explain the importance of compliance with statutory regulations associated with asset maintenance, illustrate maintenance techniques adopted by the industry, work safely whilst performing maintenance tasks in an industrial environment and identify inspection and maintenance techniques.

-By the end of this unit learners will be able to:
+By the end of this unit students will be able to:

 1. Analyse the impact of relevant statutory regulations and organisational safety requirements on the industrial workplace.